 smc-logs Displays logs of all actions saved on the SMC server.
 Equivalent to the ${\tt nlogs}$ command. smc-reset-ca Resets the internal certification authority of the SMC server.
 See section Resetting the internal certification authority of the SMC server. smc-sns-cli-script Runs SNS CLI commands on a pool of firewalls.
 See section Running SNS CLI commands on an environment of firewalls. smc-syslog-ng Configures the logging service in Syslog format.
 See section Sending SMC logs to a remote server in Syslog format. smc-update Updating the SMC server See section Updating the SMC server. smc-version Displays the version of the SMC server.
 See section Verifying the SMC server version in command line.

-Appendix B. Details of SMC\XXX environment variables
+Appendix B. Details of SMC_XXX environment variables

-variables before version 3.4.0 and from version 3.4.0.
+This section sets out the correspondence table between the names of the environment variables before version 3.4.0 and from version 3.4.0.